biomed-AI/GraphCS/reproducibility/README.md

 ####  scanvi and scNym:

-Before running scanvi and scNym, you should run the script `convert_between_scanpy_seurat.R` to convert the ".RData" type of datasets to ".h5ad" type.
+Before running scanvi and scNym, you should run the script `convert_between_scanpy_seurat.R` (in folder `competing_methods`) to convert the ".RData" type of datasets to ".h5ad" type.

 ```
 Rscript convert_between_scanpy_seurat.R